-The parents of a dependent student may borrow funds from the U.S. Federal Direct Parent PLUS Loan Program to help pay for the cost of their child’s education.
+The parents of a dependent student may borrow a federal Direct PLUS Loan to help pay for the cost of their child’s education.
 The maximum loan amount is the difference between the cost of attendance and the total amount of financial aid and scholarships awarded to the student.

 Step One: File a FAFSA

-If your child hasn’t done so already, he/she must complete a Free Application for Federal Student Aid (FAFSA) before you (the parent) can apply for a Federal Direct PLUS Loan.
+If your child hasn’t done so already, he must complete a Free Application for Federal Student Aid (FAFSA) before you (the parent) can apply for a Federal Direct PLUS Loan.

-Step Two: Complete the Federal Direct Parent PLUS Master Promissory Note (MPN) online
+Step Two: Complete the federal Direct PLUS Master Promissory Note (MPN) online

 Step Three: Complete the PLUS Request Process online